-Tax treatment of wash sales has not changed due to the new regulations.
-However, RBC Correspondent Services will now automatically adjust the cost basis of a "covered" security for wash sale situations when an identical CUSIP is involved in both the purchase and sale; this is reflected in reporting done on Forms 1099-B.
+Tax treatment of wash sales has not changed due to the new regulations, and RBC Capital Markets, LLC, automatically adjusts the cost basis of a security for wash sale situations when an identical CUSIP is involved in both the purchase and sale; this is reflected in reporting done on Forms 1099-B.

-Because the original shares were sold for a loss on October 15, 2011, and identical shares (identical CUSIP) were bought within 30 days prior to or 30 days after the sale, the realized loss cannot be taken by Client A. The $500 loss is disallowed and added to the basis of the "replacement" shares (those shares purchased on October 17, 2011).
+Because the original shares were sold for a loss on October 15, 2011, and identical shares (identical CUSIP) were bought within 30 days prior to or 30 days after the sale that incurred a loss, the $500 loss is disallowed and is added to the basis of the "replacement" shares (those shares purchased on October 17, 2011).